 national election are female.
 A random sample of 8 voters is selected.

-The probability that the sample contains 2 males is:
+The probability that the sample contains exactly 2 males is:

 SOLUTION: